Who Am I?

 I am a woman in my 50s who never did drugs or smoked a cigarette.
 I was one of those that thought marijuana was harmful and did not condone its use.
 The same goes for CBD oil, which I thought was just as bad.
 That was until I went through an experience that has changed my mind.
 And, if I can help someone else feel better while healing, then it’s worth it.

-A little over two years ago, I underwent a partial knee replacement surgery.
+A little over two years ago, I underwent partial knee replacement surgery.
 The surgery was a success.
 For the pain, the doctor gave me a prescription for painkillers (opioids).
 I began taking the painkiller every 3–4 hours as instructed and they worked.
 But, when the doctor said he would not allow me to drive until I went off the prescribed medication, I knew I had to endure the pain somehow.
 That night, I decided I would not take the pill; but I could not sleep because of the pain.
 I was considering taking it when I realized this is how addiction begins!
-I wasn’t about to go towards that route so I got up and took couple acetaminophen.
+I wasn’t about to go towards that route so I got up and took a couple of acetaminophen.
 It didn’t work, but I continued it for a few days.
 I switched to ibuprofen and nope, that didn’t work either.

 Seeing me in constant pain and little to no relief, my son brought me CBD Oil and explained the benefits to me.
 He was not convincing me.
 In fact, it bothered me he would think I was going to take such a thing.